Center on Education and the Workforce

 SKILLS: Our second research focus is on connecting 21st Century competencies with education, training, and applied learning pathways.

 PEOPLE: Our third research focus is on identifying the effect of changing job requirements and skill demand on students and the current workforce, with a focus on varying degrees of access and success by race/ethnicity and socioeconomic status.

-For more information, please visit the Center's homepage.
+For more information, please visit the Center's website.

 Collections in this community